Skip to main content Skip to footer

 - have not been in breach of immigration laws in the last 3 years.

-It is important to note that for this category of applicants there is no future intention requirement.
+It is important to note that for this category of applicants for British citizenship there is no future intention requirement.
 This means that once the application is lodged the applicant is free to travel and live overseas.
-Both the biometrics and citizenship ceremony can be conducted overseas (see below).
+Both the biometrics and British citizenship ceremony can be conducted overseas (see below).
 It is therefore slightly more straightforward for those who are married to a British citizen.

 When assessing good character, the Home Office will consider, amongst other things: